 How Can Jesus Wash Our Feet Now?

 The example of washing feet is not only refreshing but intimate.
 Jesus was touching their feet.
 There was personal contact and closeness with Him.
 Jesus loves our diligence of regularly studying the Bible.
 He smiles at our commitment to daily prayer.
-The disciples of our faith are necessary to our growth as Christians, but He wants us to have fresh encounters with Him.
+The disciplines of our faith are necessary to our growth as Christians, but He wants us to have fresh encounters with Him.

 Just as He instructs us that streams of living water will flow out of us who believe (John 7:38), He wants His water of refreshment to regularly remove the weariness of this life.
 The Holy Spirit was given to offer us a continual flow of life from heaven to us.